RockyScube/RockyScube/README.md

 - 👋 Hi, I’m Rocky
 - 👀 I’m interested in Programming
 - 🌱 I’m currently learning AWS
-- 📫 How to reach me rockyshinde@scube.me
+- 📫 reach me at: rockyshinde@scube.me

 <!---
 RockyScube/RockyScube is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.